cbornet/IT-Blog/_posts/Architecture/resilient-messaging/esilient-messaging-en.md

 The first datacenter represents the region where there will be 2 brokers and 2 bookies which will be prefixed by eu.
 We will find the same configuration on the second datacenter that represents the us region.

 On each region, we create a namespace in active configuration and another one in passive mode.

+The commands below are executed from the root of the [docker] folder (./ docker).

 #### Configuration